Aphrodisiacs: The 20+ Best Foods to Boost Your Sex Life

 Fruits and vegetables that are high in antioxidants should already be a part of your daily diet.
 Luckily, dark chocolate is chock-full of antioxidants, so it’s a yummy way to get more of it.
 Antioxidants have been linked to reducing signs of aging and the risk for cervical cancer, as well as enhancing sexual pleasure.
-With all those benefits and a devilishly good taste, this item shouldn’t have any trouble making its way into your grocery cart as one of your go-to aphrodisiacs.
+With all those benefits and a sinfully good taste, this item shouldn’t have any trouble making its way into your grocery cart as one of your go-to aphrodisiacs.

 This seafood delight is rich in zinc, which is known for increasing libido and the production of sperm cells.
-For men trying to have children, this well-known aphrodisiac is a great way to get in the mood and increase the chances of insemination.
+For men trying to have children, this well-known aphrodisiac is a great way to get in the mood and increase the chances of conceiving.

 Vitamin C is known to help increase both libido and fertility.
 Kiwi, a deliciously exotic fruit, is loaded with Vitamin C, so it’s a great item to toss in your grocery cart every week, along with other citrus fruits.

 Learn to spot the telltale symptoms of vitamin deficiency.